na-na-hi/renget/archive/lunarfrogs.md

 > The NSFW settings are tuned for the submissive bots I play

 !!!danger **This JB doesn't currently work on turbo4** for non-vanilla stuff, and I don't like that "preview" thing on the model, it was clear that some days ago saltman tightened the filter and I don't want such a good model to unfold into a dalle prompt-hell.
-I will wait until a snapshot comes out before usijg the model further (remember how 0301 turbo is super easy to jb while nu-turbo isn't)
+I will wait until a snapshot comes out before using the model further (remember how 0301 turbo is super easy to jb while nu-turbo isn't)

 ### Boring stuff you may want to read about